sketchware/sketchware.github.io/docs/component-intent.md

 ### setFlags

-Change the behavior of an activity.
+The 'setFlags' block changes the behavior of an activity.

 1. `SINGLE_TOP` — Organizes the views in a way that if the view you’re about to transition to was already called before, it would bring that view to the top rather than putting another copy on the top.